tu b'av — the fifteenth of av.

 The "word" tu is in fact the letters tet and vav which are the Hebrew letters for 15 (tet = 9, vav = 6 | tet+vav=15).

-Tu B'Av is the 15th day of the month of Av, a minor holiday in the Jewish Calendar which brings to an end "The Three Weeks," a period of mourning which began with Tzom Tammuz (The 17th of Tammuz).
+Tu B'Av is the 15th day of the month of Av, a minor holiday in the Jewish Calendar following on the end of the "The Three Weeks," a period of mourning which began with Tzom Tammuz (The 17th of Tammuz) and concluded with Tisha B'Av (the 9th of Av.)
 It is perhaps because of this that the Tachanun (penitential prayers) are removed from the daily prayer on Tu B'Av [usually recited during the Shacharit (morning) service each day] and it is a practice not to give eulogies at funerals on Tu B'Av.
 Both traditions suggest the end to the mourning period.

 The weeks that follow look forward to the days of preparation and repentance of Elul and Tishrei, ending with Yom Kippur.
 Liturgically the weekly haftarot readings (prophetical readings) change theme, moving from admonition to seven weeks of consolation before Rosh Hashanah.